 Williams shrewdly observed that “[n]ature is perhaps the most complex word in the language” and that any full history of the uses of the word “would be a history of a large part of human thought” (1976 , 219, 221).
 Noel Castree, who takes up the challenge of addressing that history in this volume, notes that, today, “the things that certain biophysical scientists are saying (and doing) are pitching one of the Western world’s most foundational concepts into a state of crisis.
 For better or worse, ‘nature’ appears to have more of a past than a future (hence the scare-quotes).”
 However, Castree notes, “there’s no compelling evidence that ‘nature’ has lost its semantic importance as a key signifier in both expert and lay discourse.
 It still performs very important work in various cognitive, moral, and aesthetic registers; a great deal is still said and done in its name.”
 This is why inquiry into the work of “nature” is still crucial these many years after Williams first wrote his own essay.
 As Castree writes, such an inquiry can help us answer such questions as, “Is the death of nature real or exaggerated, a matter of degree or kind?
 Which scientists, if any, might we turn to for robust evidential answers to this question?”
 As Dorion Sagan observes in his essay for this volume (“Evolution”), “massive evidence—from fossils, biology, morphology, organismal behavior, biogeochemistry, ecology, and cosmology”—has made it clear that “life [has been] evolving since its inception over 3.5 billion years ago.”
 An eco-evolutionary perspective has made it even more clear that “for humans to survive in the long run we must become more attentive of, and connected to, the planetmates that support us within the long-lived global ecosystem,” a process that will require all the disciplines to be conversant, one with the others.

-The essays in show how a given term circulates within a particular knowledge community while also circulating across others, including nonacademic publics.
+The essays in Keywords for Environmental Studies show how a given term circulates within a particular knowledge community while also circulating across others, including nonacademic publics.
 Indeed, some of the essays show how terms and problems move from activist and general publics into academic knowledge communities, and in doing so, sometimes reverse the directionality and routes that academics often imagine knowledge follows.
 Each author is committed to an interdisciplinarity that is accessible to nonacademic audiences while making sure to include the most up-to-date research on a given term.

 Readers will discover in the pages to follow that a broad range of approaches—including the quantitative and the qualitative—are critical to addressing the central issues in the field.
 Readers will also find certain inconsistencies and contradictions within the volume that reveal that some of the most important keywords continue to be used in different ways by writers coming from different scholarly traditions.
 This is not simply an equivocation or easy relativism but rather a stage in knowledge production that, we would argue, helps develop definitions and genealogies stable enough to allow the pursuit of broadly collective goals and actions.
 For example, several essays in this volume use different start dates for the “Anthropocene,” a term coined by atmospheric chemist Paul Crutzen and biologist Eugene Stoermer to describe a new epoch in Earth’s history.
 Crutzen and Stoermer intended the term to identify a pivotal transformation in the life of the planet that began some two hundred years ago, around the time of the invention of the steam engine, in which humans became the primary driver of rapid changes across the world’s ecosystems.
 Although this idea has gained considerable traction since the early 1990s, the International Commission on Stratigraphy, the scientific body charged with determining whether or not the planet has moved beyond the Holocene (the geological era that began at the end of the last Ice Age), is still “years away” from a formal decision (Revkin 2015).
-However, leaders of the Anthropocene Working Group (established in 2009 by the Subcommission on Quarternary Stratigraphy), including Jan Zalasiewicz, Mark Williams, and Colin Waters, who contribute “Anthropocene” to this volume, have already moved substantially beyond asking “ such a transition has occurred to deciding ” (Revkin 2015).
-In a paper published in early 2015 in , twenty-six members of the working group point to roughly 1950 as the starting point, indicated by a variety of markers, including “global spread of carbon isotopes from nuclear weapon detonations starting in 1945 and the mass production of and disposal of [approximately six billion tons of] plastics” (Revkin 2015).
+However, leaders of the Anthropocene Working Group (established in 2009 by the Subcommission on Quarternary Stratigraphy), including Jan Zalasiewicz, Mark Williams, and Colin Waters, who contribute “Anthropocene” to this volume, have already moved substantially beyond asking “whether such a transition has occurred to deciding when” (Revkin 2015).
+In a paper published in early 2015 in Quaternary International, twenty-six members of the working group point to roughly 1950 as the starting point, indicated by a variety of markers, including “global spread of carbon isotopes from nuclear weapon detonations starting in 1945 and the mass production of and disposal of [approximately six billion tons of] plastics” (Revkin 2015).

 The genealogy and history of the keyword “Anthropocene” dramatically illustrate the benefits of bringing humanists, social scientists, and scientists together in one volume at this particular stage of knowledge production in environmental studies.
 As scientist Daniel P. Schrag, director of the Harvard University Center for the Environment, has observed, it is more important than ever to foster “conversations and interactions between scholars from different fields” (Schrag 2009, vii).
 Successfully addressing the challenges of accelerating environmental change will require understanding Earth systems, new technologies, economics, and policy.
 But it will also require understanding that emerges from the humanities about the “cultural components that led us here, the religious and philosophical traditions that affect how people make choices about their interactions with the natural world, and the social norms that are fostered by music, by art, and by literature” (Schrag 2009, viii).
-Perhaps even more important, as Lawrence Buell, who includes his own influential inventory of key terms in , has observed, “we who study in the environmental humanities and sciences are presented with challenges of ‘intercommunication’ because we have no ‘critical vocabularies’ in common” (Buell 2011, 107).
+Perhaps even more important, as Lawrence Buell, who includes his own influential inventory of key terms in The Future of Environmental Criticism, has observed, “we who study in the environmental humanities and sciences are presented with challenges of ‘intercommunication’ because we have no ‘critical vocabularies’ in common” (Buell 2011, 107).
 More urgent still, writes Noel Castree and colleagues, is the fact that much of the writing about the “human dimensions” of global environmental change in the social and sustainability sciences has offered “little or no sense of humans as diverse, interpretive creatures who frequently disagree about values, means, and ends; and there is nary a mention of power, violence, inequality” (Castree et al. 2014, 765).
 Castree adds that there now is wide recognition that the natural sciences cannot provide us with all the “knowledge or insight humanity will need to inhabit a post-Holocene environment” (2014, 763).
 As Andrew Ross writes in his entry for this volume (“Climate Change”), the ongoing task of averting or mitigating drastic environmental change will require a vast collective, creative, interdisciplinary effort to engage in a “social experiment in decision making and democratic action” and “concerted action on the part of political and economic elites as well as comprehensive shifts in the routine behavior of general populations, especially in carbon-rich countries.”

 Each essay in this volume frames and pursues these conversations and interactions from the perspectives of the humanities, social sciences, and sciences in ways that open access to debates on each keyword to scholars and general readers alike.
 Building on the work of influential feminists, poststructuralists, sociologists, and science and technology studies (STS) scholars, including Sandra Harding (1986), Donna Haraway (1991), and Val Plumwood (2002), and influenced by the convergent development of narrative, network, complexity, and relationality theories in the social and natural sciences (Latour, 1993, 2004a, 2010), contributors illustrate how the environmental humanities and sciences of nature are, in a sense, “recoding” each other, by blurring the lines separating humans, nonhuman animals, and machines, nature and culture, and the humanities and the sciences.
 As Dianne Rocheleau and Padini Nirmal observe in their essay on “Culture,” scholars who take interdisciplinary approaches are increasingly taking up the “rhizome” (the root structures that supply nutrients to trees and other woody species) as an ideal metaphor for the intellectual, artistic, and scholarly histories and methods that are now profoundly transforming the larger endeavor of “environmental studies.”
 Anthropologist Anna Tsing’s study of the matsutake mushroom is often cited as inspiration for this transformation.
 She and her collaborators, in an open-access digital archive, write compellingly about the global cultural, scientific, and commercial networks surrounding the matsutake, as they explore entangled intellectual, cultural, and natural systems (Tsing 2012; matsutakeworlds.org) that can be “read” or narrated as what environmental literary critics have begun calling “storied matter” (Iovino and Oppermann 2012).